albertattard/java-boot-camp/03 - Classes, Methods and Objects.md

 }
 ```

+Note that the properties are set to `public` for convenience.

-Say that we would like to sort the Persons based on their age.
-We will use a `Comparator`, but teh same logic applies to the `Comparable` approach.
+Say that we would like to sort the persons based on their age.
+We will use a `Comparator`, but the same applies if we use a `Comparable` instead.

 **⚠️ THE FOLLOWING EXAMPLE WILL COMPILE BUT IT IS NOT SAFE!!**